-Metrics in a notebook are graphed using the Datadog query editor.
+Graphs are created with the Datadog query editor.
 Notebooks support:

 Text in a notebook is formatted with Markdown, which enables the use of headings, subheadings, links, images, lists, and code blocks.

 When an existing notebook is opened, the cells are in a closed state.
-To open a cell for editing, click on it or navigate to it with the arrow keys and press
+To open a cell for editing, mouse over it and use

-Enter.
-To close a cell, click outside it or press
+CMD + Click, or click Edit.
+To close a cell, click outside it, press

 CMD + Enter.
 Only one cell may be open at a time.

-To insert, clone, or delete cells, click the gear icon that appears to the left of the cell number or use a keyboard shortcut.
+To insert cells, use the + button that appears to the left of the cell.
+To share, clone, or delete cells, use the action tray that appears above the cell on hover, or use a keyboard shortcut.
 A list of all keyboard shortcuts is available by clicking the keyboard button in the notebook header.

 By default, all graph cells adhere to the global time frame set in the notebook header.
 However, individual cells can be unlocked from the global time and set to an independent time frame.
 This allows for the comparison of metrics over multiple, distinct periods of time within a single notebook, which is suited for incident investigations.